cdt-eth/blog/blog/content/blog/New_Computer.md

 path: new-computer
 date: 2020-12-28T01:22:55.506Z
 title: New Computer Setup
-description: Everything I installed on my new Mac M1 Pro
+description: Everything I installed on my new Mªac M1 Pro
 ---

 I upgraded computers from the 2015 Macbok Pro to the new M1 Pro.
 This is my first time setting up a new computer since I've been coding so I didn't use the Apple Migration Assistant because I wanted to learn how to do this again from scratch.
 This has the benefit of me learning to do this again, but also, hopefully I won't over-add packages I don't need this time.
 My last computer definitely had some bloat.